jamespcole/leapmotion-dbus/README.md

 #leapmotion-dbus

 Provides a nodejs script that translates LeapMotion events into dbus events.
-It sends the following dbus events:

-* LeapMotionSwipeUp
-** int scale - the size of the swipe on the y axis
-** int fingers - the number of fingers used

-* LeapMotionSwipeDown
-** int scale - the size of the swipe on the y axis
-** int fingers - the number of fingers used

-* LeapMotionSwipeLeft
-** int scale - the size of the swipe on the x axis
-** int fingers - the number of fingers used

-* LeapMotionSwipeRight
-** int scale - the size of the swipe on the x axis
-** int fingers - the number of fingers used

-* LeapMotionKeyTap
-** int fingers - the number of fingers used

-* LeapMotionFingersChanged
-** int previous fingers - the number of fingers before the change ** int current fingers - the number of fingers after the change

-* LeapMotionClockWise
-** decimal count - the number of time around
-** int fingers - the number of fingers used

-* LeapMotionAntiClockWise
-** decimal count - the number of time around
-** int fingers - the number of fingers used

-* LeapMotionPointerMove - only sent when a single finger is used ** decimal x position - the normalised x position of the pointer used ** decimal y position - the normalised y position of the pointer used ** int fingers - the number of fingers used
-** Note: if you are using normalised positions to calculate screen postition use the following formulas: (x = normalised_x * monitor_width) and (y = monitor_height - normalised_y * monitor_height)

-* LeapMotionControllerConnected
-** sent when a leap motion device is detected

-* LeapMotionControllerDisconnected
-** sent when a leap motion device is disconnected

-*LeapMotionHeartbeat - sent every 20 seconds
-** bool connected - whether a leap motion device is connected
+It sends the following dbus events published to the dbus interface "com.jamespcole.leapmotion.dbus.Events":

+_LeapMotionSwipeUp_
++ int scale - the size of the swipe on the y axis
++ int fingers - the number of fingers used

+_LeapMotionSwipeDown_
++ int scale - the size of the swipe on the y axis
++ int fingers - the number of fingers used

+_LeapMotionSwipeLeft_
++ int scale - the size of the swipe on the x axis
++ int fingers - the number of fingers used

+_LeapMotionSwipeRight_
++ int scale - the size of the swipe on the x axis
++ int fingers - the number of fingers used

+_LeapMotionKeyTap_
++ int fingers - the number of fingers used

+_LeapMotionFingersChanged_
++ int previous fingers - the number of fingers before the change
++ int current fingers - the number of fingers after the change

+_LeapMotionClockWise_
++ decimal count - the number of time around
++ int fingers - the number of fingers used

+_LeapMotionAntiClockWise_
++ decimal count - the number of time around
++ int fingers - the number of fingers used

+_LeapMotionPointerMove_ - only sent when a single finger is used
++ decimal x position - the normalised x position of the pointer used
++ decimal y position - the normalised y position of the pointer used
++ int fingers - the number of fingers used
++ Note: if you are using normalised positions to calculate screen postition use the following formulas: (x = normalised_x * monitor_width) and (y = monitor_height - normalised_y * monitor_height)

+_LeapMotionControllerConnected_
++ sent when a leap motion device is detected

+_LeapMotionControllerDisconnected_
++ sent when a leap motion device is disconnected

+_LeapMotionHeartbeat_ - sent every 20 seconds
++ bool connected - whether a leap motion device is connected

 Still very much a work in progress but serves as a proof of concept.